xzuzui/xzuzui/README.md

 w2i when not busy ⸜(｡˃ ᵕ ˂ )⸝♡, but cuds still welcomed when dni!

-I match always energy so if im dry/ rude thats on you...(;'-')
+I match always energy so if im dry/ rude thats on you...(; -o-)

 ⋆˚꩜｡˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔
 　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚